Let us rewind the clock 200 years ago and ask what was

 "Saving the bees" is a topic that has received a lot of attention over the last 20 years.
 Does this trend still continue...?
 Yes.
 But now we have a situation where many abuse/misuse the term - to gain favour from followers/clients, to look good, or to show off their green footprint values.
 Yes, unfortunately you have those oblivious people out there who you will impress if you do or say the following: : "I plant some flowers in my garden for the bees", "we have a bee hive on our hotel roof top to show our guests that we care for the bees", "we keep 5 hives on our 5000 thousand hectare farm" (so that our guests can think we are saving the planet), and the list goes on...

 Most, but not all, are on this eco-footprint wave, which is good, but really not realistic at all...
-We need to focus on the big issues.
-If we only focus on the small issues then everyone will feel happy as if they really were making an impact...or is this just an easy way of ignoring the big issues?
+We need to focus on the big issues that the people with to much money or those seeking more are creating.
+If we only focus on the small issues then everyone will feel happy as if they really were making an impact...or is this just an easy way of ignoring the big issues? or have we just been brainwashed to feel good about un-important things that make little difference on a larger scale?

 The big issues?